Jennifer Lopez and Ben Affleck are engaged — again. Here's how the two engagements compare.

 The announcement

 Now: On April 8, 2022, the "Waiting for Tonight" singer teased on social media that she had a "major announcement!!!!," a "special story" to share over on her newsletter, "On the JLo."
-There, fans saw a video of Lopez eying a stunning new ring and whispering, "You're perfect," while the intro of her 2002 song "Dear Ben" played.
+There, fans saw a video of Lopez eyeing a stunning new ring and whispering, "You're perfect," while the intro of her 2002 song "Dear Ben" played.

 The ring